theme-ontology/theming/README.md

 In the notes, peripheral themes are called "minor".
 Central themes are called "major" or "choice".
-Choice themes are whatever the themer (a person actively engaged in assigning themes to stories) may care to consider truly important in the story.
+Choice themes are whatever the themer may care to consider truly important in the story.

 There are no strict rules for what makes a good theme to include.
 There are a few rules of thumb: